MisterY/music-site/drums/practice.md

 # Practice

+> “An amateur rehearses until they can do something right.
+An expert rehearses until they cannot make a mistake.”

 Drum practice should be exercised daily.
-The recommended time is 1-2 hours.
+The recommended time is at least 1-2 hours.

+[Niels Myrner](https://www.nkmdrums.com/design-an-effective-practice-plan/) lists the following timeframes:

+- 15 Minutes/Day: Minimum to gain rewards.
+- 30 Minutes/Day: Great target for an otherwise busy student.
+- 1-2 Hours/Day: Good base level for a serious student.
+- 3 Hours/Day: Serious student, considering music school/career.
+- 6-12 Hours/Day: Typical professional work day.

 Two times per week are classes with an instructor.
 All other days, students do their homework and exercises.